 'No kids with special needs?'
-Mom fights talent scout who rejected her son
+Mom fights talent scout who rejected son

 A popular page called "Kids With Down Syndrome" reposted her note and it has since been shared over 124,000 times.

 "It's important to feature people with special needs in advertisement for three reasons.
 The first reason is inclusion.
-People with disabilities want to be included amongst their peers in life in general and being seen in advertisement is a part of that", Nash told CNN.
+People with disabilities want to be included amongst their peers in life in general and being seen in advertisement is a part of that," Nash told CNN.

 "The second reason, which is very near and dear to my heart, is acceptance.
 Without truly accepting my son and others with special needs, there can be no inclusion for them in the future.